-During the period from our inception (July 25, 2014) to December 31, 2014, we had been formed but had not yet commenced real estate operations, as we had not yet commenced our initial public offering.
+During the period from our inception (July 25, 2014) to December 31, 2014, we had not yet commenced real estate operations, as we had not yet commenced our initial public offering.
 As a result, we had no material results of operations for that period.
-For the six months ended June 30, 2015, funds had not been released from escrow and no shares had been issued.
-Therefore, we had not yet commenced principal operations.
-As a result, we had no material results of operations for the period ended June 30, 2015.
-In addition, there was no comparable period for us during 2014 given our formation date.
+For the six months ended June 30, 2015, we had raised the minimum offering amount of \$2,000,000 in our public offering, but funds had not been released from escrow and no shares had been issued.
+On July 2, 2015, we received subscriptions aggregating \$2,000,000, and the subscription proceeds held in escrow were released to us.
+No properties had been purchased and we had not commenced real estate operations as of September 30, 2015.

 Pursuant to our advisory agreement with our advisor and the dealer manager agreement with our dealer manager, we are obligated to reimburse our advisor, our dealer manager or their affiliates, as applicable, for organization and offering costs associated with our initial public offering, provided that our advisor is obligated to reimburse us to the extent selling commissions, the dealer manager fee and other organization and offering costs incurred by us exceed 15% of our gross offering proceeds.
-In the event we do not raise the minimum offering amount of \$2,000,000 by January 20, 2016, we will terminate our initial public offering and have no obligation to reimburse our advisor, our dealer manager or their affiliates for any organization and offering costs.
-As of June 30, 2015, our advisor and its affiliates have incurred organization costs of approximately \$0 and offering costs are not recorded in our consolidated financial statements because such costs are not a liability to us until we sell the minimum number of shares in our public offering, and such costs will only become a liability to us to the extent selling commissions, the dealer manager fee and other organization and offering costs do not exceed 15% of the gross proceeds of our initial public offering.
+As of September 30, 2015, our advisor and its affiliates have incurred organization costs of approximately \$0 and offering costs of approximately \$1,433,601 on our behalf.